 Volcano Ojos del Salado

 Camp 3 – Camp Tejos: 5820m / 19,000ft

 We were less acclimated than we wanted to be.
-I had an intense headaches as I woke up, but that thankfully reduced to normal or light headaches as my body got moving.
-However, my team hadn’t slept much any of the nights.
+I had an intense headache as I woke up, but that thankfully reduced to normal or light headache as my body got moving.
+Various others hadn’t slept much any of the nights.
 It was damn cold, around 10F / -10C during the day and much colder at night.
 But we decided to see how far we could get, but didn’t feel so positive about a summit.

 We organized our “Attack backpacks” – the backpacks you take to the summit, with all the safety gear, food, water, etc – and hit the sack early.